mrperfect2641/kid-education/docs/prd.md

 ### 5.2 Student Dashboard
 - Overview of platform features\n- Eco-points summary
-- Quick access to all quizzes and games added by teachers
+- Quick access to all quizzes added by teachers
-- View learning modules created by teachers
+- Quick access to all games added by teachers\n- View learning modules created by teachers
 - Access to leaderboard\n- Submit eco-actions\n- Track personal progress and badges
 - Dynamically updated when teachers add new quizzes or games
+- Display all available quizzes and games in organized sections

 ### 5.3 Teacher Dashboard
 - **Learning Module Management Section:**